Hans-Bananendans/Helmholtz-Cage-Toolkit/README.md

 ## What is this?
 This repository contains a set of tools for building, validating, and operating a large Helmholtz cage test setup.
-It is developed as part of thesis work for a MSc in Space Engineering.
+It is developed as part of [MSc thesis work](https://repository.tudelft.nl/record/uuid:06836d7a-800f-44f2-8513-cf1c6be283f1) in Space Engineering.

 ## Why was this developed?